 Talent adds Mix 3 to tube

-Talent places tube in refrigerator; TEXT - 20 min., 4°C, dark
+Talent places tube in refrigerator on ice; TEXT - 20 min., 4°C, dark

-Next, add 3 milliliters of HBSS 2% FCS to the tubes [1-CU] and centrifuge them at 370 x g for 3 minutes at 10 degrees Celsius [2-MED].
+Next, add 3 milliliters of HBSS 2% FCS to the tubes [1-CU] and centrifuge them at 370 x g for 3 minutes at 20 degrees Celsius [2-MED].
 Discard the supernatant , then resuspend the pellets in 250 microliters of HBSS 2% FCS [3-MED over shoulder].
 Now, evaluate the CD3-positive cell enrichment rate using flow cytometry as shown in the FACS protocol [4-MED] Gate the cells based on their morphology, and circle the population with a low forward scatter and intermediate side scatter.
 Then, gate the CD3 positive-cells, and sort the cells [5-SCREEN].

-Talent performs step
+Talent performs step Video editor: This was incorrectly slated at 5.1.1 take 1.
+The file name shows the correct shot number.

 Use 4.1.2